UX-Decoder/Semantic-SAM/README.md

 * **High Quality**.
 We base on the DETR-based model to implement both generic and interactive segmentation, and validate that SA-1B helps generic and part segmentation.
 The mask quality of multi-granularity is high.

 ### :rocket: **News**
+:fire: We release the [training and inference code](https://github.com/UX-Decoder/DINOv) and [demo link](http://semantic-sam.xyzou.net:6099/) of [DINOv](https://arxiv.org/pdf/2311.13601.pdf), which can handle in-context **visual prompts** for open-set and referring detection & segmentation.
+Check it out!
 :fire: We release the **demo code for controllable mask auto-generation with different granularity prompts!**
 ![levels_dog2](https://github.com/UX-Decoder/Semantic-SAM/assets/34880758/2089bd4a-fd9b-4b09-a615-6b373fe38f91)